greenrd/topgit/README.md

 detect that you are on a topic branch base ref and resume the topic branch creation operation.

-In an alternative use case, if '-r BRANCH' is given instead of a dependency list, the topic branch is created based on the given remote branch.
+In an alternative use case, if `-r BRANCH` is given instead of a dependency list, the topic branch is created based on the given remote branch.